Saumya1915/Fake-News-Detection/README.md

-In this section, we will get a Long Short Term Memory (LSTM) network to detect fake news from a given news corpus.
-This could be practically used by media companies to automatically predict whether the circulating news is fake or not
+In this section, we will use NLP to detect fake news from a given news corpus.
+This could be practically used by media companies to automatically predict whether the circulating news is fake or not.
+A comaparison between different classfication model has been done.